varundevjani/blog/_posts/2017-07-29-Graph-Theory-E-01.md

 ### 2-axis classification of my friends.

-This Graph is inspired by Jessica Su's answer, on different types on friendships, I cam across on Quora[^1].
+This Graph is inspired by Jessica Su's answer, on different types on friendships, I camE across on Quora[^1].

 ### The 1-5 axis respresents the depth of your relationship.